Calculus (dental): Calculus formation

-The processes of calculus formation from dental plaque are not well understood.
+Dental calculus typically forms in incremental layers that are easily visible using both electron microscopy and light microscopy.
+These layers form during periodic calcification events of the dental plaque, but the timing and triggers of these events are not well understood.
+The formation of calculus varies widely among individuals and at different locations within the mouth.
+Many variables have been identified that influence the formation of dental calculus, including age, sex, ethnic background, diet, location in the oral cavity, oral hygiene, bacterial plaque composition, host genetics, access to professional dental care, physical disabilities, systemic diseases, tobacco use, and drugs and medications.

 Supragingival calculus formation is most abundant on the buccal (cheek) surfaces of the maxillary (upper jaw) molars and on the lingual (tongue) surfaces of the mandibular (lower jaw) incisors.
 These areas experience high salivary flow because of their proximity to the parotid and sublingual salivary glands.

 Subgingival calculus forms below the gumline and is typically darkened in color by the presence of black-pigmented bacteria, whose cells are coated in a layer of iron obtained from heme during gingival bleeding.
-Dental calculus typically forms in incremental layers that are easily visible using both electron microscopy and light microscopy.
-These layers form during periodic calcification events of the dental plaque, but the timing and triggers of these events are poorly understood.
-The formation of calculus varies widely among individuals and at different locations within the mouth.
-Many variables have been identified that influence the formation of dental calculus, including age, gender, ethnic background, diet, location in the oral cavity, oral hygiene, bacterial plaque composition, host genetics, access to professional dental care, physical disabilities, systemic diseases, tobacco use, and drugs and medications.
+The reason fossilized bacteria are initially attracted to one part of the subgingival tooth surface over another is not fully understood.
+However, once the first layer is attached, more calculus components are naturally attracted to the same places due to electrical charge.
+This is because the calcium phosphate salts contained in them exist as electrically unstable ions (unlike calcium phosphate, the primary component of teeth).
+The fossilized bacteria pile up rather haphazardly, while free-floating ionic components (calcium phosphate salts) fill in the gaps.

+The resultant hardened structure can be compared to concrete, with the fossilized bacteria playing the role of aggregate, and the smaller calcium phosphate salts being the cement.
+The "hardened" calculus formations are at the heart of periodontal disease and treatment.